KrishArul26/Impact-Resistance-Testing-Instrument-for-Ceramic-Floor-Tiles/README.md

 <h2 align="center"> Impact-Resistance-Testing-Instrument-for-Ceramic-Floor-Tiles</h2>

 <h3 align="left">Introduction

-  <h3 align="left">Impact resistance properties of tiles are important properties to be identified, for that purpose the attack test instrument was fabricated according to ISO 10545-5 standard and Sri Lanka industry specifications.
-Furthermore, this impact resistance can be measured by the coefficient of readjustment ‘e’ and calculated by the departure speed divided by the relative speed of the approach. </h3>
+ <p style= 'text-align: justify;'> Impact resistance properties of tiles are important properties to be identified, for that purpose the attack test instrument was fabricated according to ISO 10545-5 standard and Sri Lanka industry specifications.
+Furthermore, this impact resistance can be measured by the coefficient of readjustment ‘e’ and calculated by the departure speed divided by the relative speed of the approach.</p>

 <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/74568334/125685904-4ec2508c-6c78-41f3-ab21-8ad0dc2b5c34.png">
 </p>